123 Dawson Hall

 Dr. Mancini has received one university-level award (2007 Distinguished Alumni Service Award from the University of North Carolina at Greensboro) and two college-level awards recognizing his career contributions to the family science discipline (2002 Outstanding Alumnus Award, School of Human Environmental Sciences, University of North Carolina at Greensboro, and 2008 Alumni Distinguished Research Award, College of Human Ecology, Kansas State University).
 He is a Fellow of the National Council on Family Relations, and a Fellow of the World Demographic Association.

 Dr. Mancini’s current theorizing and research focus on families and communities.
 Active research projects include examination of the social relationships of youth and their implications for developmental outcomes, study of parents and their adolescents regarding family dynamics and youth developmental outcomes, and an international study of the intersections of resilience and vulnerabilities among homeless Veterans.
+Over his career he has received $22M in external funding, and currently he is a Co-Principal Investigator on a grant focused on evaluating family support programs for the U.S. Army (Catherine O'Neal, Principal Investigator).

 Selected Publications and Presentations